Essential-coding/animals/README.md

 - Navigate through the website using the **navbar** to access different sections of the page.

+- Click on the logo to get back to reach the top of the page.

 - Access the **read more buttons** for information in depth.

 - Access the contact form by adding your **e-mail address**.